-Existing glades maintained by annual cutting.
-Where resources allow, glades with greater than 20% Bracken cover will be cut twice a year in order to try and control the abundance of this species.
+Existing glades are maintained by annual cutting.
+Where resources allow, glades with greater than 20% Bracken cover will be cut twice a year to manage the abundance of this species.

 The interface between the woodland and shorter vegetation of the open glade habitat should be managed to maximise the amount of interface/edge habitat especially in areas where reptiles have been recorded.
 These habitat interface zones are of major significance to reptiles (Edgar, 2010).